voxel51/fiftyone/TEAMS.md

 ## Working with BB1 Teams

 Add yourself to the `cowboys` group on `bb1` if you are not in the group already.
-This ensures data files placed or modified in `/scratch/fiftyone` acceptable permissions for everyone else.
+This ensures data files created in `/scratch/fiftyone` have acceptable permissions for everyone else.

 Add the following to your `~/.bashrc`: